 Garage door springs don’t last forever.
-Most torsion springs are rated for about 10,000 cycles—that’s one complete opening and closing.
-For a busy commercial facility, that might only be 3-5 years of service.
-However, several factors speed up spring failure.
+DASMA notes that many torsion springs are designed for about 10,000 cycles, with one cycle meaning one complete opening and closing of the door.
+For a commercial facility with frequent daily use, that cycle life can be used up faster than many property owners expect.
+However, several factors can speed up spring failure even more.

 Cold weather makes metal more brittle.
 That’s why so many springs break during winter months.
 Rust and corrosion weaken the metal over time, especially in humid climates.
 Facilities near saltwater face even more risk.
 Additionally, lack of maintenance means springs operate under more stress than necessary.